Fiber Wars, Fast Networks, and Smarter Health Tech with Mike Wieger – HGG650

 • Daily Journal and AI Integration[1:09:55]

-• Mike describes the daily journal feature of the Woo tracker, which allows users to track various aspects of their life.
+• Mike describes the daily journal feature of the WHOOP tracker, which allows users to track various aspects of their life.

 • The tracker uses AI to make correlations between different activities and their impact on recovery and sleep.